jlecomte/chromatic-aberration-estimator/README.md

 If you do not have such a calibration spectrum, you may use well-known absorption lines such as the Balmer series (ignoring, in first approximation, any doppler shift caused by the star's relative radial velocity...)

-Finally, you can open the included Python notebook in VS Code (for example), and tweak the parameters or the rendering as you see fit.
+Finally, you can open [the included Python notebook](Estimate-Longitudinal-CA.ipynb) in VS Code (for example), and tweak the parameters, or the rendering as you see fit.
 The script assumes that the 2D spectrum is horizontal, and simply measures the thickness of the spectrum (FWHM of the star) for each wavelength, and renders it as a graph.
 It can also compute a score between `0.0` and `1.0` — the higher the value, the lower the longitudinal chromatic aberration.

 ![Example output](images/output.jpg)